A Secret Therapy that you can use to treat Hashimoto’s Naturally

-The wrong way to use testosterone would be to use testosterone in the doses designed for men and/or using testosterone which is not bioidentical.
+The wrong way to use testosterone would be to use testosterone in doses designed for men and/or use testosterone that is not bioidentical.

 This is where doctors and patients get confused.

-Both men and women can use testosterone, but the testosterone that women need is usually about one tenth as much as what men need in terms of dose.
+Both men and women can use testosterone, but the testosterone dose that women need is usually about one-tenth as much as what men need.